 YOU!
-Summer Earn and Learn - WFSCB and Texas Workforce Solutions Vocational Rehabilitation Services teamed-up to provide 65 Students with disabilities work experience opportunities during the summer of 2018 & 2019.
+Summer Earn and Learn - WFSCB and Texas Workforce Solutions Vocational Rehabilitation Services teamed-up to provide 65 Students with disabilities work experience opportunities during the summer beginning in 2018 & 2019. and continuing on 2023.
 Students also received Work-Readiness Training prior to placement in the areas of communication skills, team building, time management and other critical competencies important in the workplace.
 These students were assigned to an area employer to learn workplace essential skills and gain meaningful work experience.
 Participating employers will be asked to continue to provide feedback on service enhancement and how to provide reasonable accommodation to the students.
 Success Stories and testimonials from employers and students will continue to drive the success of Summer Earn and Learn.
+WFSCB has instituted two additional events to celebrate YOU!
+Summer Earn and Learn; The Signing-day and YOU!
+Inspire Symposium.
+Signing-day occurs before the start of YOU!
+Summer Earn and Learn where students, their families and local employers learn about the expectations of the program, disability awareness for students and employers, and the commitment to the program participation and successful completion.
+To celebrate this commitment, students signed a letter of intent to work.
+YOU!
+Inspire occurs at the conclusion of YOU!
+Summer Earn and Learn, students, families and employers celebrate the accomplishments and completion of their five-week work experience.

 WFSCB is committed to providing up-to-date labor market information in the classroom.
-In order to better serve the region, WFSCB, TWS-VRS, and Education Service Center, Region 2, (ESC2) worked to form an

-Interagency Collaboration Committee to assist youth who have disabilities, their parents, and educators connect with employers and supports and services available within the community, and to organize events such as Charting the Course.
+In order to better serve the region, WFSCB, TWS-VRS, and Education Service Center, Region 2, (ESC2) worked to form an Interagency Collaboration Committee to assist youth who have disabilities, their parents, and educators connect with employers and supports and services available within the community, and to organize events such as Charting the Course.
 While attending the events, students are encouraged to learn the steps of pursuing post-secondary education, training and/or competitive employment.
 Breakout sessions focus on the next steps towards adulthood by having sessions about self-determination & advocacy, workplace readiness, resume building, and information about local community resources.